 - Compassionate grounds: You may be allowed to withdraw some of your super on compassionate grounds.
 Compassionate grounds include needing money to make payments on a home loan or council rates so you don't lose your home.

-In Australia, super is compulsory provided you are over 18 and earning more than $450 per month.
-This means your employer must pay a percentage of your ordinary earnings into your super fund.
-(The $450 threshold will be removed from 1 July 2022).
+In Australia, super is compulsory provided you are over 18 or if you're under 18 and working more than 30 hours a week.
+This means your employer must pay a percentage (10.5%) of your ordinary earnings into your super fund.
 Self-employed people are not required to contribute to super.